 Whether or not you plan to attend the meeting, we strongly encourage you to vote by proxy prior to the meeting.
-You may vote your shares prior to the meeting by following the instructions provided in this proxy statement and the voter website, www.proxyvote.com.
+You may vote your shares prior to the meeting by following the instructions provided on the Notice of Internet Availability of Proxy Materials, this proxy statement and the voter website, www.proxyvote.com.
 If you requested a paper copy of the proxy materials, voting instructions are also contained on the proxy card enclosed with those materials.